baranozden/togather-app/README.md

 | 29 | A                    | 5\.
 Decisions                                    | Spelling (grammar, punctuation, etc) | Little     | Original: "Load balancing and paralellism will be applied."
 Correction: "Load balancing and parallelism will be applied."                                                                                                                                                                                                       | Accepted          | Suggestion applied.                                                                                                                                                                                                                   |
 | 30 | S                    | 3.4.
 Supportability                              | Spelling (grammar, punctuation, etc) | Little     | Original: "There should be an isolated test environment apart from the production environment for mitigating security vulnerabilities and deploy bug fixes."
 Suggested: "There should be an isolated test environment apart from the production environment for mitigating security vulnerabilities and deploying bug fixes."   | Accepted          | Suggestion applied.                                                                                                                                                                                                                   |

-## To-Do (Current: Iteration 2)
+## To-Do (Current: Iteration 3)
 Below, main milestones for the current iteration are given.
-For more information, please visit [*iteration plan 2*](./Iteration1Revised/docs/iteration_plan_2.docx) and [*work items list*](./Iteration1Revised/docs/work_items_list.xls)
+For more information, please visit [*iteration plan 2*](./Iteration2Revised/docs/iteration_plan_3.docx) and [*work items list*](./Iteration2Revised/docs/work_items_list.xls)
 Milestone | Planned Date
 --------- | --------
-Iteration start | 07.11.2023
+Iteration start | 28.11.2023
-Finalizing the Research | 14.11.2023
-Initiating the Design of UI | 22.11.2023
-Initiating the Development of Frontend Features | 22.11.2023 Initiating the Development of Backend Features | 22.11.2023 Initiating the Design of the Database | 22.11.2023 Testing the Developed Features | 24.11.2023
+Finishing writing the related use cases for this iteration in fully-dressed format | 05.12.2023 Finalize determining requirements | 07.12.2023 Creating the core architectural design	| 10.12.2023 Finishing development of the related use cases for this iteration in fully-dressed format | 14.12.2023 Testing the Developed Features | 15.12.2023
-Getting Feedback | 25.11.2023
-Finishing the Iteration | 25.11.2023
+Finishing the Iteration	| 16.12.2023

 ## Technology & External Applications